Speaker | Time | Text |

 We'll report on the backside. | ||

-I would like to thank my American colleague for the invitation to come to Alaska. | ||
+I would like to thank my American colleague once again for the offer to come to Alaska. | ||

-Even though our countries are not separated by oceans, we're actually close to our neighbors. | ||
+It's quite logical to meet here, because our countries, although we are separated by oceans, are actually close neighbors. | ||

 Let's see if Fox has it. | ||

-There are two islands only between the Russian island and the U.S. island. | ||
+There are two islands only between the Russian island and the US island. | ||

 They're only four kilometers apart. | ||

-We're close neighbors, and it's a fact. | ||
+We're close neighbors and it's a fact. | ||

-It's also important that Alaska has to do with our common history between Russia and the U.S. And many positive events have to do with that territory. | ||
+It's also important that the land Alaska has to do with our common history between Russia and the U.S. and many positive events have to do with that territory. | ||

-Still, there is tremendous cultural heritage back from Russian America. | ||
+Still, there is tremendous cultural heritage back from the Russian America. | ||

-For example, Orthodox churches and a lot of more than 700 geographical names of Russian origin during the Second World War. | ||
+For example, Orthodox churches and a lot of more than 700 geographical names of Russian origin. | ||

-It was here in Alaska that was the origin of the legendary air bridge for the supply of military aircraft and other equipment under the Landlease program. | ||
+During the Second World War, it was here in Alaska that was the origin of the legendary air bridge for the supply of military aircraft and other equipment under the Land Leads program. | ||

-It was a dangerous and treacherous route over the vast emptiness of ice. | ||
+It was a dangerous and treacherous race over the vast emptiness of ice. | ||

-However, the pilots of both countries did everything to bring folks to the victory. | ||
+However, the pilots of both countries did everything to bring closer to the victory. | ||

-They risked their lives and they did it all for the common victory. | ||
+They risked their lives and gave it all for the common victory. | ||

-I was just in the city of Magadan in Russia and there is a memorial there dedicated to the Russian and the U.S. pilots. | ||
+I was just in the city of Magadan in Russia, and there is a memorial dedicated to the Russian and the US pilots. | ||

-And there are two flags, the U.S. flag and the Russian flag. | ||
+And there are two flags, the US flag and the Russian flag. | ||

 And I know that here as well, there is such a memorial. | ||

-There is a military burial place several kilometers away from Europe. | ||
+There is a military burial place several kilometers away from here. | ||

-Soviet pilots that buried their died during that dangerous mission. | ||
+Soviet pilots that buried there died during that dangerous mission. | ||

-We're thankful to the citizens and the government of the U.S. for carefully taking care of their memory. | ||
+We're thankful to the citizens and the government of the US for carefully taking care of their memory. | ||

 I think that's very worthy and noble. | ||

-We'll always remember other historical examples when our countries defeated common enemies together in the spirit of battle camaraderie and allieship that supported each other facilitated each other. | ||
+We'll always remember other historical examples when our countries defeated common enemies together in a spirit of battle, camaraderie and alliance that supported each other and facilitated each other. | ||

-I'm sure that this heritage will help us rebuild and far and equal time this new stage, even during the hardest country. | ||
+I'm sure that this heritage will help us rebuild faster and more efficiently and equally. | ||

-This time was very hard for bilateral relations, and let's be frankly falling to the point since the Cold War. | ||
+This time was very difficult for bilateral relations and let's be honest, it was the lowest period of the Cold War. | ||

-We know fully well that one of the central issues was the situation around Ukraine. | ||
+Advisors and heads of foreign ministries, Captain Tatch, you know, one of the central issues was the situation around Ukraine. | ||

 We see the strive of the administration and President Trump personally to help facilitate the resolution of the Ukrainian conflict. | ||

-And he strived to Get to the crux of the matter to understand the history of pressure. | ||
+And he strived to get to the crux of the matter to understand the situation in Ukraine. | ||

-As I've said, the situation in Ukraine has to do with the frontal threats to our security. | ||
+As I've said, the situation in Ukraine has to do with the fundamental threats to our security. | ||

-Moreover, we would always consider that the Ukrainian nation, and I've said it multiple times, a brotherly nation, however strange it may sound in these conditions. | ||
+Moreover, we would always consider the Ukrainian nation, and I've said it multiple times, a brotherly nation. | ||

-We have the same roots, and everything that's happening is a tragedy for us and terrible wound. | ||
+However strange it may sound in this condition, we have the same roots, and everything that's happening is a tragedy for us. | ||

-Therefore, the country is sincerely interested in putting an end to it. | ||
+Therefore, our country is sincerely interested in putting an end to this terrible war. | ||

-We need to eliminate all the primary roots, the primary causes of that conflict. | ||
+And long term, we need to eliminate all the primary roots, the primary causes of that conflict. | ||

-We've said it multiple times, to consider all the concerns of Russia and to reinstate a just balance security in Europe and in the world on the whole. | ||
+And we've said it multiple times to consider all legitimate concerns of Russia and to reinstate a just balance of security in Europe and in the world on the whole. | ||

 And I agree with President Trump, as he has said today, that naturally the security of Ukraine should be ensured as well. | ||

-Naturally, we are prepared to work with the Protestants. | ||
+Naturally, we are prepared to work on that. | ||

 unidentified